 The questions of course will vary from school to school, and person to person, and there will probably be some questions you won't anticipate, but that's okay.
 (Your first interview will be a learning experience.)
 Even if you don't have a good "direct" answer, you can try to still give a good "indirect" answer: I haven't directed any undergraduate research, but I worked on a research project when I was an undergrad and it made a big impression on me, and I'd like provide other students with the same opportunity, or No, but there's this problem (explain in 10 seconds) that came out of my research that I think would make a good undergraduate research project..., or I haven't taught in a liberal arts setting, but I really look forward to doing so---[insert specific example about working closely with individual students, or getting students to learn how to think through something for themselves, and say how satisfying it was].
 These kind of answers sound much better than a curt "No," though you probably don't want make yourself a politician by giving all indirect answers.

-Some other general advice on answering questions: Remember the interviewers have been in your shoes before (not literally, but something close).
-All the interviews I've had were quite friendly, so try to be relaxed and know that they expect (not in the hopeful sense, I hope) you to be a little nervous.
+Some other general advice on answering questions: Remember the interviewers have been in your shoes before.
+All the interviews I've had were quite friendly, so try to be relaxed and know that they realize you will be a little nervous.
 If you don't understand what they're looking for, try asking for clarification.
 Try to answer all questions sincerely and enthusiastically (don't give rote answers).
 When possible and appropriate, as with the teaching statement, try to give answers with specific examples or little stories or ancedotes.
 This will help your answers stand out more in the committee's mind, as well as make the committee feel like they know you better.
 Lastly, if you know someone at a similar kind of school, or someone who's done a similar kind of interview, try asking them for tips and what kinds of questions they were asked.
 If you have a good friend or mentor who's willing to do a mock interview with you, that's even better.

 The other part of your JMM/phone/Skype interview will consist of questions from you.
 You should have some prepared in advance.
 This provides an opportunity for you to get some sense of what the job would be like (which may elevate or lessen your enthusiasm for the job), but your questions also give the interviewers some sense of how interested you are in the position (hence having no questions is bad).
 Some typical things to ask about are: teaching expectations (how much and what), research expectations, opportunities for working with undergrads, service/administrative expectations and questions about the school/town.
 Information the interview committee brings up about their department may also prompt you to ask further questions about the plans of the department (maybe they're trying to start an undergraduate research program, are revamping their major, or planning several hirings).
 Don't ask about salary or benefits yet---it's premature (wait for an offer).
 Personally I would wait for an on-campus interview to ask about details on the tenure/promotion process, though it's fine to ask about what is the normal tenure clock is and if one can count postdoc experience against this.
 If you have a two-body problem, you might want to bring that up now (more on this later).
 Remember, there probably won't be a lot of time for your questions, so ask the important ones first, and the others at the on-campus interview.